59 Low Growing Perennial Plants For Garden Edges and Borders

 These showstopping plants are attractive in any landscape, blooming in an array of spotted colors.

-Toad Lilies will steal the show of your garden border, for the plant’s axels produce vibrantly colored flowers with different colored spots.
+Toad lilies will steal the show of your garden border, for the plant’s axels produce vibrantly colored flowers with different colored spots.
 In addition, these plants have arching stems and will remain small if they have access to little water.

 Threadleaf Coreopsis